Luiz Inacio Lula da Silva Fast Facts

 Unhappy with the lack of political representation of the working class in Brazil, he decided to get involved in politics.

-Lula da Silva is a founding member of Brazil's only socialist political party, Partido dos Trabalhadores, The Workers' Party.
+Lula da Silva is a founding member of Partido dos Trabalhadores, The Workers' Party.

 Regularly gives speeches about his belief that global institutions such as the United Nations and the World Trade Organization favor rich nations and must be revamped to address the needs of developing nations, where most of the world's population lives.

-Longtime friend of Fidel Castro; visited him in September 2003.
+Was a longtime friend of Fidel Castro; visited him in September 2003.
 Castro backed all of his presidential runs.

 Timeline: